 Day 1: A mutual friend introduced The Thuene Family.
-After exchanging numerous emails discussing whether to take on the Annapurna Circuit clockwise, which is the opposite of 99.9% of the people, do.
-It would have involved going over the Thorung La pass 5416 very early on the trek.
-The Thuenes were suggested a supposedly easier and shorter trek in the Helambu region instead.
+After exchanging numerous emails discussing whether to take on the Annapurna Circuit clockwise, the opposite of 99.9% of the people does.
+It would have involved going over the Thorung La pass 5416 early on the trek.
+The Thuenes suggested a supposedly easier and shorter trek in the Helambu region instead.

 We finally started the trek on the 9th of July.
 We picked up the family at an agreed pick-up point and drove for an hour to Sundarijal – the trek’s starting point.
-We met the rest of the team here and were on our trek when the porters finished tying up the kit bags.
+We met the rest of the team and were on our tour when the porters finished tying up the kit bags.
 We walked along a ridge through a forest of Oaks and Rhododendrons towards Chisopani.
-It was a relief to be out of the hustle, bustle, and Kathmandu’s dusty roads.
-Just an hour’s drive away, and we were in another world altogether.
+Being out of the hustle, bustle, and Kathmandu’s dusty roads was a relief.
+Just an hour’s drive away, we were in another world altogether.
 We enjoyed the tranquillity, remoteness, and green mountains.

-We stopped at Mulkhara 1855 meters for lunch, by which time we had climbed approximately 400 meters.
+We stopped at Mulkhara at 1855 meters for lunch, where we had climbed approximately 400 meters.
 Pemba, our Trekking chef, was about to serve our lunch when he was stung by a bee without any provocation; Kishor, our porter, pulled out the sting from Pemba’s neck.
-A few minutes later, the opposite side of Pemba’s face was swollen – my first thoughts were that he had swallowed something huge, then I realized that it was a reaction to the bee sting.
+A few minutes later, the opposite side of Pemba’s face was swollen – my first thoughts were that he had swallowed something huge, and then I realized that it was a reaction to the bee sting.
 I looked out for the following symptoms –

 i) Rapid swelling around the eyes, lips, tongue, or throat.

 I also asked if he had the following:

 - Itching, cramping, or numbness that is severe.

 - A reddish rash or hives.